littlejo/killerkoda-labs/aya-introduction/step2/text.md

-Aya needs some new features in Rust.
-So you need to configure Rust to access it.
+Aya requires some new features in Rust, so you need to configure Rust to enable them.

 <br>